 It's no secret that pregnancy, childbirth, and postpartum recovery subject most women to a gauntlet of physical and emotional challenges.
 Light touch Craniosacral Therapy (CST) can offer considerable relief in dealing with the discomforts and demands of pregnancy.
-Studies show that mothers who receive loving touch therapies during their pregnancies are better equipped to provide loving touch to their newborn infants.

 So what exactly is Light Touch CST?
 Quite simply, it's a gentle method for resolving physical and emotional issues.
 Therapists work with the body's connective tissue--tissue that connects and supports every part of the human anatomy--to access and correct any restrictions in this tissue.
 Therapists will apply a very light touch, which allows for deeper contact that penetrates the central nervous system.
 By doing so, CST techniques work with the body's ability to heal itself, to treat the root cause of a condition, rather than the symptom.
 A key benefit of light touch CST is that it is non-invasive with no side effects.

 A CST practitioner evaluates the body and uses a light touch to encourage expansion, mobility and healing.
 Working with the CranioSacral rhythm, the light massage releases restrictions in the body and pelvis to help the birthing experience.
 This eases tension and allows women to prepare for labor and birth.
 It also helps to ease and prevent ligament pain, and low back, hip or rib pain.
-During labor and birth, CST helps to balance and unwind the pelvis, uterus and sacrum, ensures the best fetal positioning.
+During labor and birth, CST helps to balance and unwind the pelvis, uterus and sacrum, and ensures the best fetal positioning.